ratmaster/xtpurt/README.md

 2. Specific directory: You might have or want to create a specific command library folder where you keep your collection of Stata extensions.
 Copy both files in this folder, e.g. _C:\\mystata\\ado\\_.
 In Stata you import all functions by means of `adopath + "C:\mystata\ado"`.

 3. Personal directory: You can install `xtpurt` system wide by copying both files to the  [personal ado directory](http://www.stata.com/support/faqs/programming/personal-ado-directory/) at _C:\\ado\\personal\\_.

+### Update

+Re-download the files from the folder _/ado_ to your hardisk and replace the existing.

+Afterwards, restart Stata or run the command `discard` for refreshing your ado libraries.

 ## Examples